srobinson0586/ttg-basic/2-c-programming/2.02_data_types/data_types.md

 # C Programming: Data Types

-Where Python has dynamic data typing (i.e. "Duck typing"), C has strict data typing, meaning you need to declare the data type of a variable before using it.
+Where Python has dynamic data typing (i.e. "Duck typing"), C has strict data typing, meaning you need to **declare the data type of a variable** before using it.
 Data types in C refer to an extensive system used for declaring variables or functions of different types.
 The type of a variable determines how much space it occupies in storage and how the bit pattern stored is interpreted.

-Also C is a statically typed language, so the type of a variable cannot change once it's declared.
+C is a statically typed language, so the type of a variable cannot change once it's declared.

 In C programming, there are several common data types that you can use to store different kinds of values.
-Here are the most commonly used data types:
+Here are some commonly used data types:

 1. **int (Integer)**:
    - Used to store whole numbers (positive or negative) without decimal points.